voidnerd/parag.js/README.md

 ```

 ### Comments
-Comments are not include in rendered result
+Comments are not included in rendered result
 ```
 {# This is a comment #}
 ```